hackrepair/hackrepairpluginarchiver/README.md

 ###The Hack Repair Guys Plugin Archiver allows you to move plugins out of the WordPress Plugins list but still have them readily available for installation or reactivation later.

-#Learn More, Get Started or Need Help?
+#Learn More, or Need Help?

 > See [The Hack Repair Guys Plugin Archiver Introduction](https://hackrepair.com/about/hackrepair-plugin-archiver)